 Raining in my Heart

-I have to admit this writing provides me with a sense of purpose, and thereby demonstrates quite clearly that my individuality still depends on such a need.
-To exist as purposeless and yet be perfectly content is, for me at least, a formidable challenge.
+I have to admit this writing provides me with a sense of pleasure and purpose, and thereby demonstrates quite clearly that my individuality still depends on the need to be doing something.
+To exist as purposeless from moment to moment and yet be perfectly content is, for me at least as yet, formidable challenge.

 How can there be happiness,